RM9807/AURAA_REPLIT/replit.md

 The application follows a modern full-stack architecture with clear separation between frontend and backend concerns, while maintaining a smooth development experience through integrated tooling.

 ## Recent Changes: Latest modifications with dates

+### July 15, 2025 - Comprehensive Database Integration for All Sub-sections and Subpages
+- **Complete Schema Expansion**: Added 7 new database tables (photo_uploads, user_settings, style_sessions, outfit_collections, wishlist_items, user_activities, style_insights)
+- **Full Storage Interface**: Extended IStorage interface with 35+ new methods covering all database operations (CRUD for all new tables)
+- **Comprehensive API Coverage**: Added 50+ new API endpoints supporting all sub-sections and subpages with proper validation
+- **Database Relations**: Established proper foreign key relationships and constraints for all new tables
+- **Type Safety**: Created insert schemas and TypeScript types for all new database entities
+- **Error Handling**: Implemented comprehensive error handling for all new database operations
+- **Real-time Testing**: Verified all new endpoints with actual database operations and data persistence
+- **Photo Upload System**: Database support for user photo uploads with AI analysis metadata
+- **User Preferences**: Complete user settings and preferences storage with theme, notifications, privacy controls
+- **Session Tracking**: Style consultation and session progress tracking with step-by-step data storage
+- **Collection Management**: Outfit collections with tagging, privacy controls, and organization features
+- **Wishlist System**: Shopping wishlist with priority levels, purchase tracking, and reason documentation
+- **Activity Logging**: User activity tracking for all interactions and engagement analytics
+- **Style Insights**: Personalized style tips and insights with read status and relevance scoring

 ### July 14, 2025 - Database Integration Completed
 - Full PostgreSQL database integration with all CRUD operations